 In situations where the fight-or-flight response is sustained, the sympathetic nervous system can deplete your glycogen and fat reserves.
-This could lead to an energy crash, and to the limbic system (the brain’s ‘primitive’ portion) taking over from the more developed frontal lobe, which leads to behavior that’s irrational, impulsive, and illogical behavior.
+This could lead to an energy crash, and to the limbic system (the brain’s ‘primitive’ portion) taking over from the more developed frontal lobe, which leads to behaviour that’s irrational, impulsive, and illogical behaviour.
 The frontal lobe’s activity and rational thought will increase as panic decreases.

 How To Navigate Survival Mode

-Trying to free yourself from one of Omescape’s escape rooms is one of the safest and surest ways of experiencing your body’s survival mode in a way that’s not actually dangerous.
+Trying to free yourself from one of our VR escape rooms is one of the safest and surest ways of experiencing your body’s survival mode in a way that’s not actually dangerous.